 So, let's take a look at some of the top places of interest that you should visit while on a short break to Bucharest:

 The Palace of Parliament – a testament to Romanian communist times

 Undoubtedly an iconic landmark of Bucharest, the Palace of Parliament is the largest administrative building in the world and a ‘must-see’ tourist attraction in Bucharest.
-Offering a glimpse into Romania’s communist past, the massive parliament building dubbed People’s Palace is best admired from Constitution Square (front of building) or Izvor Park (same side with the tourist entrance).
-The megalomania on the outside is also present on the inside where the finest materials and decorations were used, all made in Romania.
+Offering a glimpse into Romania’s communist past, the massive building dubbed People’s Palace is best admired from Constitution Square (front of building) or Izvor Park.
+The megalomania on the outside is also present on the inside where the finest made-in-Romania materials and decorations were used.
 More info about this attraction sometimes called 'house of people' can be found on their official website.

 Local insight: the building also houses the National Museum of Contemporary Art where besides modern art exhibitions and events you can also enjoy a drink with a splendid view of Bucharest on its outdoor terrace.

 If you want to learn about Romania’s communist past, the 1989 revolution that overthrew the regime and other communist-era landmarks such as Revolution Square (including the quirky rememberance monument), check out this communism tour of Bucharest. on which you will visit all of these sights, including the Palace of Parliament and Nicolae Ceausescu's private home, Vila Primaverii.

 Old Town in Bucharest – a lively heart with hidden gems